Aweptimum/Strike/README.md

 end
 ```
 ## MTV's
 Minimum Translating Vectors are an object that represent the penetration depth between two colliders.
 It sits under the `classes/` directory if you wish to use it.
-Here's the cosntructor:
+Here's the constructor:
 ```lua
 MTV(dx, dy, collider, collided)
 ```
-Where `dx,dy` are the vector components and `collider/collided` are each a Collider.
+Where `dx,dy` are the vector components and `collider/collided` are each a Collider for reference.
 There are other fields that are not currently set from the constructor.
 An example of the contained fields is below:
 ```lua
 MTV = {